GandalfTea/Notebooks/Deep Learning/MIT Textbook/LinearAlgebra.md

 ```
 The Identity Matrix is the equivalent of a 1 in simple calculations.
-It does not change the thng multiplied by it.
+It does not change the thing multiplied by it.
 ```

 The structure of the identity matrix is simple: all entries along the main diagonal are 1, while all the other entries are 0.